ezeql/koding-challange/README.md

 - [ ] Mongo tests
 - [ ] Stress testing
 - [ ] More tests to Redis worker
-- [ ] try many goros pulling from the same consume
+- [ ] try many goros pulling from the same consumer